Looking for a rustic, tough yarn? Jute fibers might be the perfect choice for you. I explore what jute yarn is, and ways to use it for knitting.

 Common Blends Using This Fiber

-Here is a list of common blends using this yarn, and why they’re created.
+Here’s a description of common blends using this yarn, and why they’re created.

 - Linen/Jute: This is a durable blend perfect for items like kitchen towels, rugs and bags.

-- Cotton/Jute: This blend is great for projects that require strength, such as upholstery or rugs.
+- Cotton/Jute: This blend is great for projects that require strength and durability, such as upholstery or rugs.

 - Wool/Jute: This combination makes a strong yarn suitable for knitting items like bags and sweaters.